deep-learning-security/deep-learning-security.github.io/forum.md

 evening networking session open to all attendees, invited companies, and students from universities in Singapore.

-## Awards
+## Scholarship and Awards

+ For accepted short papers, the forum will be offering scholarships for a number of students, researchers and practitioners invited as speakers to cover costs of travel and stay for the event.

-Presentations in each track will be evaluated for one or more awards by the organizing committee.
+In addition, presentations in each track will be evaluated for one or more awards by the organizing committee.
 The Award ceremony will take place on Dec 15 during the main workshop event.
 Awardees will be invited to present their work during the ceremony.